Using a package couldn't be simpler: if you're using

 same as the package name stored in the

-It is worth noting that on Windows, when each package
+It is worth noting with shared objects, when each package

-is built as a DLL, since a reference to a DLL costs an extra
+is built as a single shared object file, since a reference to a shared object costs an extra

 indirection, intra-package references are cheaper than

 inter-package references.
 Of course, this applies to the

 ghc-pkg tool allows packages to be

 added or removed from a package database.
 By default,

 the system-wide package database is modified, but alternatively

 the user's local package database or another specified